openservicemesh/osm-docs/README.md

 Steps to add a release-specific version of the docs site:

 1. Create a release branch from `main` in your fork of this repo.
 Name this new branch after the released major and minor version, like [release-v0.8](https://github.com/openservicemesh/osm-docs/tree/release-v0.8).
-1. Push your newly-created release branch upstream to this repo on GitHub in order for the new branch to be usable by Netlify.
+1. Update the site's config.toml file in your branch to reflect the release version - add [these params](https://github.com/openservicemesh/osm-docs/blob/release-v0.8/config.toml#L99L101) to enable the banner at the top of the site that will tell visitors which version they are looking at.
 1. List the new branch in the [config.toml](https://github.com/openservicemesh/osm-docs/blob/main/config.toml#L84-L89) for all currently-displayed versions.
-1. Open an issue in this repo asking for the Netlify config to be created and the site update to be completed.
+1. Push your newly-created `release-X.Y` branch upstream to this repo on GitHub in order for the new branch to be usable by Netlify
-1. Netlify will deploy the branch to a url like [https://release-v0-8--osm-docs.netlify.app/](https://release-v0-8--osm-docs.netlify.app/).
+1. Netlify will auto-deploy the branch to a url like [https://release-v0-8--osm-docs.netlify.app/](https://release-v0-8--osm-docs.netlify.app/).
 Use this to preview and test that this branch builds correctly.
+1. Open an issue in this repo asking for a new DNS record be added to the site (via Netlify), to assign a subdomain to the deployed branch.
 1. When published, the newly-added branch will function like [https://release-v0-8.docs.openservicemesh.io/](https://release-v0-8.docs.openservicemesh.io/)